nikerla/vc-content/pages/glossary/ecommerce-platforms.md

     </div>
     <div class="text">
         <p>It is free and all you will be spending with it is a bit of time to learn about the platform’s features and how WordPress works with e-commerce websites.
 The incredibly intuitive panel is the main advantage of this platform, allowing you to look up the extensions and plugins for your site, to fully optimize it.</p>
-        <p>Woocommerce website needs to be self-hosted, offering you a huge advantage of modifying your website, but requiring the use of your own servers.</p>
+        <p>Woocommerce website needs to be self-hosted, offering you a huge advantage of modifying your website, but requiring the use of your own servers, so it might be the best online store platform for your business, if you value full control over the convenience of SaaS.</p>
     </div>
     <h2>Magento</h2>
     <div class="col-w">
         <div class="col __col-70 text" style="margin-top: 0; padding-right: 20px;">
             <a href="{{ '/glossary/magento-alternatives' | absolute_url }}">Magento</a></li> is a huge independent company that is currently on the rise and continues to be an enterprise-level player in the field of the best ecommerce platforms, offering a wide range of business solutions to its customers, including certain big companies like Burger King, Coca-Cola and etc. It is elastic and provides excellent support to large corporations, while not forgetting about small businesses either.
 Given its open-source features and the fact that it is very scalable, Magento has become very popular within the community.
-However, it requires a lot of research and programming knowledge in order to use it.
+However, it requires a lot of research and programming knowledge in order to use it, which puts it at a certain disadvantage among the top ecommerce platforms.
         </div>
         <div class="col __col-30">
             <img alt="Top Ecommerce Platforms - Magento" src="assets/images/magento.jpg" />